Service Mesh Microservices Architecture from Development to Canary Release Full Process Best Practices (Part 2)¶

 ## Metric name filtering

-# Supports regular expressions; multiple can be configured, matching any one is sufficient
+# Supports regex, multiple can be configured, meaning any match suffices

 metric_name_filter = ["etcd_server_proposals","etcd_server_leader","etcd_server_has","etcd_network_client"]